1. Grate the beetroot and mix together with the salt, sugar and lemon zest.

 5. When ready to serve take the salmon out of the fridge and allow to warm up whilst you make the dill creme by mixing all the ingredients together.
 Taste and adjust with salt and lemon juice.

-6. Slice the salmon and serve with extra chives, dill creme and lemon wedges.
+6. Slice the salmon and serve with dill creme, lemon wedges, extra capers and some rye bread.